Skip to content

 A school head running group decision making should be alert to these patterns.
 The best protection is to invite explicit dissent (“what does the case against this decision look like?”) and to weight expertise (“on this issue, who in the room knows most?”).

-The framing effect is when how a problem is phrased influences the decision, even when the underlying choice is mathematically identical.
+A bias where how a problem is phrased changes the decision, even when the underlying choice is mathematically identical.

 How was this article?